-An LLC is an entity created by state statute.
-Depending on elections made by the LLC and the number of members, the IRS will treat an LLC either as a corporation, partnership, or as part of the owner’s tax return (a disregarded entity).
+An Limited Liability Company (LLC) is an entity created by state statute.
+Depending on elections made by the LLC and the number of members.
+The IRS will treat an LLC either as a corporation, partnership, or as part of the owner’s tax return (a disregarded entity).
 Specifically, a domestic LLC with at least two members is classified as a partnership for federal income tax purposes unless it files Form 8832 and affirmatively elects to be treated as a corporation.
 An LLC with only one member is treated as an entity disregarded as separate from its owner for income tax purposes (but as a separate entity for purposes of employment tax and certain excise taxes), unless it files Form 8832 and affirmatively elects to be treated as a corporation.

 The Entity Classification rules classify certain business entities as Corporations:

 - A business entity formed under a Federal or State statute or under a statute of a federally recognized Indian tribe if the statute describes or refers to the entity as incorporated or as a corporation, body corporate or body politic.